 One of the three personas she built is the data engineer Sasha.

-Sasha works for a startup that develops personalised wardrobe recommendations in Austin, Texas.
+Sasha works for a startup that develops personalized wardrobe recommendations in Austin, Texas.
 He is 27, and before working at the startup, he had been a developer at a regional healthcare cooperative.

 Sasha is fluent in designing data pipelines and constructing scalable infrastructure for multiple types of users of the company’s systems.
 As part of a smaller team, they understand the need of a large number of downstream stakeholders.
 Including data analysts, data scientists, and ML engineers.
 As such, they are adepts of designing systems for data acquisition and importing, integrating new data sources, and extract/transform/load operations.

-Sasha wants to migrate their startup’s current workload from AWS to GCP.
+Sasha wants to migrate their startup’s current workload from Amazon Web Services to Google Cloud Platform.
 They have heard a lot of good things about the machine learning and AI tools available on GCP.
 And now are looking forward to learn some of the best practices for helping him deploy those tools.

 But Sasha is worried about having to serve as both an infrastructure architect and a data engineer for their current company.
 Although they have an advantage because they are working at a cloud-native company and have set up much of their current infrastructure.
 But, they are somewhat overwhelmed by having to translate that to a new cloud.